woocommerce/woocommerce/docs/theme-development/thumbnail-image-regeneration.md

 As of WooCommerce 3.3.2 you will see an admin notice when background image regeneration is running.
 Within this notice is a link to cancel the job.

 Cancelling the job will stop more thumbnails being regenerated.
-If image sizes do not look correct inside your catalog, you'll need to run thumbnail regeneration manually (either using our tool, or using another plugin such as https://en-gb.wordpress.org/plugins/regenerate-thumbnails/).
+If image sizes do not look correct inside your catalog, you'll need to run thumbnail regeneration manually (either using our tool, or using another plugin such as [Regenerate Thumbnails](https://en-gb.wordpress.org/plugins/regenerate-thumbnails/).

 ### CDN plugins